soracom/soracom-sdk-swift/README.md

 Current status: This SDK is a work in progress, and is still in the design stage.
 It currently only implements a portion of the API, as an example; complete API support is coming Real Soon Now&trade;.

-**UPDATE 2017-11-13:** The work to additionally target Linux has begun, and is basically working, although not yet complete.
-This project will require Swift 4 on all supported platforms (macOS, iOS, and Linux), and if Xcode is used, version 9.1 or later.
+**UPDATE 2018-02-07:** The work to additionally target Linux has begun, and is basically working, although not yet complete.
+This project will require Swift 4.1 or later on all supported platforms (macOS, iOS, and Linux), and if Xcode is used, version 9.3 or later.

 This README will be updated once we have feature parity between platforms, but for now everything below this line pertains to the previous version of this SDK (for macOS and iOS only), circa September 2016.
 It gives a general overview that is mostly accurate, but many details may be out of date.